camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 ## Failed Jobs

-Upon failure of job execution, e.g., if a service task invocation throws an exception, a job will be retried a number of times (by default 3).
+Upon failure of job execution, e.g., if a service task invocation throws an exception, a job will be retried a number of times (by default 2 so that the job is tried three times in total).
 It is not immediately retried and added back to the acquisition queue, but the value of the RETRIES&#95; column is decreased and the executor unlocks the job.
 The process engine thus performs bookkeeping for failed jobs.
 The unlocking also includes erasing the time LOCK&#95;EXP&#95;TIME&#95; and the owner of the lock LOCK&#95;OWNER&#95; by setting both entries to `null`.
 Subsequently, the failed job will automatically be retried once the job is acquired for execution.
 Once the number of retries